Professor-G/StreamingInstability_YJ14/docs/index.rst

 .. figure:: _static/tau_intensity_abs_and_sca.png
     :align: center
 |
-In this example we can see that scattering effects increase the mass excess and filling factor by approximately 16\% and 13\%, respectively.
+In this example we can see that scattering effects further suppress the emergent intensity and increase the mass excess and filling factor by approximately 16\% and 13\%, respectively.

-To learn how to use the code, please review the `following page <https://protort.readthedocs.io/en/latest/source/Godines%20et%20al%202025.html>`_ which details how the program was used in Godines et al. 2025, including the analysis required to generate the plots.
+To learn how to use the code, please review the `following page <https://protort.readthedocs.io/en/latest/source/Godines%20et%20al%202025.html>`_ which details how the program was used in Godines et al. 2025, which employed multi-species simulations with self-gravity, at three locations in the disk.

 Pages
 ==================